ETMORTY/startup/notes.md

 Inline styling doesn't really work in react, so use a CSS file.

 Still need to fix the link on the instructions page to scroll to the bottom of the page

+## React Phase 2
+Pass in a const and a function that is connected to a React.useState

+We can then call that const and update it with the function.

+It renders asynchronosly (it waits a little bit before rerendering to limit the ammount of times to rerender)

+To do inline styling, you need to escape into javascript by using {} and then do the styling in that.